 With all of the freezing experiments we’ve done over the summer, ice cube trays have become go-to science tools at my house!
 Ice cube trays are also great to hold small items and liquids for science/sensory fun.
 The specially-shaped trays can add a new dimension to play as well — to make shaped ice cubes and shaped Jell-O concoctions, for example.

 Nothing makes a child feel more like a scientist than eye droppers!
 They add a different fine motor aspect to sensory and science play, allowing the children to work the small muscles in their hands.
 Transferring liquids, dropping vinegar on baking soda, and mixing colors are just a few ways to use eye droppers.
-Turkey basters also work well as droppers, and I am just LOVING these Jumbo Eye Droppers from Learning Resources (I haven’t tried them out yet, but I plan to soon)!!
+Turkey basters also work well as droppers, and I am just LOVING these Jumbo Eye Droppers from Learning Resources.

 LARGE PLASTIC BINS AND WATER TABLES